omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 **expirationTimestamp**: If the order times out, it will be automatically cancelled.

 **signature**: All signatures of orders are deterministic, using RFC6979 (using HMAC-SHA256), and the maximum length is 73 bytes.
+Signature is constructed as in the section ["signing an order"](#signing-an-order) below.

 **nouce**: to prevent replay(repeat) attacks.